Major soil deposits of India: Black soils

 This type of soil is black in colour.
 These soils are also called as regur soils.
 In the north-western found Deccan Plateau.
-The soil is suitable for growing cottons, due to which it is also known as black cotton soil.
+The soil is suitable for growing cotton, due to which it is also known as black cotton soil.
 It is believed that the climatic conditions along with the parent rock material are the important factors for the formation of black soil.
 This type of soil is typically of the Deccan trap region spread over Northwest Deccan plateau and is made from lava flows.
 They cover the plateaus of Maharashtra, Saurashtra, Malwa, Madhya Pradesh, Chhattisgarh and extend in South-East direction along Godavari and Krishna valleys.
 These soils contain essential clay minerals as montmorillonite.
 These soils cover an extensive area of 300,000 square kilometres.
 The engineering properties of such soils are as follows: